Best Physical Cards Crypto Cards 2026

 Unlike a virtual card protected by biometric authentication, a lost physical card with contactless enabled can be used for small purchases (under the contactless limit) without PIN verification.
 Some cards allow up to $100 per contactless tap.

 How to avoid it: Freeze your card immediately through the issuer's app the moment you notice it is missing.
-Most apps (Crypto.com, Bybit, Coinbase, MetaMask) have a one-tap freeze button.
+Most apps (Crypto.com, Coinbase, MetaMask) have a one-tap freeze button.
 Report the loss to the issuer within 24 hours to limit liability.

 Mistake 4: Choosing a physical-only card without checking virtual availability